Rank–size distribution: Segmentation

 Purely quantitatively, a conventional way of splitting a distribution into head and tail is to consider the head to be the first p portion of ranks, which account for $1 - p$ of the overall population, as in the 80:20 Pareto principle, where the top 20% (head) comprises 80% of the overall population.
 The exact cutoff depends on the distribution – each distribution has a single such cutoff point—and for power, laws can be computed from the Pareto index.

 Segments may arise naturally due to actual changes in the behavior of the distribution as rank varies.
 Most common is the king effect, where the behavior of the top handful of items does not fit the pattern of the rest, as illustrated at the top for country populations, and above for most common words in English Wikipedia.
 For higher ranks, behavior may change at some point, and be well-modeled by different relations in different regions; on the whole by a piecewise function.
 For example, if two different power laws fit better in different regions, one can use a broken power law for the overall relation; the word frequency in English Wikipedia (above) also demonstrates this.

 The Yule–Simon distribution that results from preferential attachment (intuitively, "the rich get richer" and "success breeds success") simulates a broken power law and has been shown to "very well capture" word frequency versus rank distributions.
 It originated from trying to explain the population versus rank in different species.
 It has also been shown to fit city population versus rank better.

 Rank–size rule

 The rank-size rule (or law) describes the remarkable regularity in many phenomena, including the distribution of city sizes, the sizes of businesses, the sizes of particles (such as sand), the lengths of rivers, the frequencies of word usage, and wealth among individuals.

 All are real-world observations that follow power laws, such as Zipf's law, the Yule distribution, or the Pareto distribution.
-If one ranks the population size of cities in a given country or in the entire world and calculates the natural logarithm of the rank and of the city population, the resulting graph will show a log-linear pattern.
+If one ranks the population size of cities in a given country or in the entire world and calculates the natural logarithm of the rank and of the city population, the resulting graph will show a linear pattern.
 This is the rank-size distribution.

-Theoretical rationale

-One study claims that the rank-size rule "works" because it is a "shadow" or coincidental measure of the true phenomenon.
-The true value of rank-size is thus not an accurate mathematical measure (since other power-law formulas are more accurate, especially at ranks lower than 10) but rather as a handy measure or "rule of thumb" to spot power laws.
-When presented with a ranking of data, is the third-ranked variable approximately one-third the value of the highest-ranked one?
-Or, conversely, is the highest-ranked variable approximately ten times the value of the tenth-ranked one?
-If so, the rank-size rule has possibly helped spot another power-law relationship.